 Looking Back

 BFCET Hack 2.0 wasn’t just a competition—it was a journey that taught me the value of teamwork, resilience, and dreaming big.
-Winning 2nd place with Team 4FIVE6 was a moment I’ll cherish forever, a reminder of what we can achieve when we come together with a shared vision.
+Winning 2nd place with Team 4FIVE6 was a moment I’ll cherish forever.
 The lessons I learned—working under pressure, collaborating seamlessly, and presenting with confidence—continue to shape my path as a developer.
-Here’s to more adventures, more challenges, and more victories!

 ~ Vishawjeet Sidhu